-There is very little writing on how content creators — whether it be authors, software developers, photographers, or amateur musicians or movie makers — can utilize the BitTorrent protocol to distribute their works.
-With this tutorial, I hope to help people with the technical bits required to set up a webserver to share files over BitTorrent; with a special focus on fully utilizing the distributed aspects of BitTorrent and keeping bandwidth costs down.
+There’s very little writing on how content creators — whether it be authors, software developers, photographers, or amateur musicians or movie makers — can utilize the BitTorrent protocol to distribute their works.
+With this tutorial, I hope to help people with the technical bits required to set up a web server to share files over BitTorrent; with a special focus on fully utilizing the distributed aspects of BitTorrent and keeping bandwidth costs down.

 This tutorial will show you how you can assure long-term availability of your files distributed through BitTorrent with a low-cost seedbox.
-For this tutorial, I’ll assume the seedbox will be a cheap virtual private server (may be shared with a webserver) or possibly even a Raspberry Pi.
-The seedbox will help ensure customers actually will get your file and ensures a good user experience over time.
+For this tutorial, I’ll assume the seedbox will be a cheap virtual private server (may be shared with a web server) or possibly even a Raspberry Pi.
+The seedbox will help ensure customers will get your file and ensures a good user experience over time.

 Introduction to distribution via BitTorrent

 BitTorrent is a protocol where files that people want to download are cut up into small pieces.
 Anytime someone wants to download a file, they can download pieces from multiple other people and put it back together using a BitTorrent client.
 For larger file transfers, this is often much faster than downloading directly from one server that almost always imposes bandwidth limits on each user to avoid one user throttling the server.
 The distributed nature of BitTorrent means no one user, called a ‘peer’, will be carrying all the distribution load and can thus be used to lower bandwidth and server costs while users often get much greater total download speeds from multiple peers.